mbrenes26/my-ai-stack/.clinerules/workflows/my-check_file_structure.md

 - Use **H2** for major sections (`##`).
 - Use **H3** only when necessary for subtopics.
 - Include **timestamps** (e.g., `[00:05]`) for video-based sections when applicable.
+- For video-based lessons, include timestamps in subsection titles to align with video segments.

 ### 3.2 Code Blocks
 - Use fenced code blocks with language identifiers: